-Have you thought about dog BITE Halloween safety? and I’m not talking about vampires, either.
+Have you thought about dog bite Halloween safety? and I’m not talking about vampires, either.
 Many dogs enjoy the howl-idays.
-This is a timely subject so I’m re-posting the information from a couple years ago, as it’s still accurate.
+This is a timely subject so I try to revisit the information every year.
+I write about this every year because it’s so darned important.
 With Halloween in the offing, this is the perfect time to brush up on dog safety issues and protect your kids, too.

 To give equal time, there are many kitty-centric Halloween myth-teries you’ll find fascinating, especially about black cats.